The Women's Image Network Awards

 Since its inception, Women’s Image Network has benefited from the guidance provided by seasoned industry professionals.

 Since earning her BFA from Tisch School of the Arts at NYU, Phyllis Stuart followed a winding creative path developing her personal potential while also serving the community.
 After three decades testing the elasticity of her skills, Stuart is now an accomplished creative force across a variety of disciplines.
 Using art, media and advocacy filmmaker, Stuart directs, writes and produces media to protect the innocent and exploited and to advance gender parity.

-Her latest film, Wild Daze a 2021 Oscar awards-eligible film was forged by a fierce desire to save the African wildlife and protect women, children and indigenous forest peoples.
+In 2022, Stuart produced the pilot for an episodic series Hope In The Wild West following rural animal rescuers.
+Stuart's 2021 film, Wild Daze was her first Oscar-eligible documentary and was forged by a fierce desire to save the African wildlife and protect women, children and indigenous forest peoples.
 For the last six years, Stuart has crafted a film that focuses on the many threats facing African wildlife including human population explosion, human / wildlife conflict, climate change, trophy hunting, poaching, rebel militias, and crime and corruption.